-In case you missed my story of how I worked on my own codependent tendencies, you can read about it here.
+If you missed my story of how I learned to break codependency and stop being codependent, you can read about it here.
 I also suggest reading the book Codependent No More: How to Stop Controlling Others and Start Caring for Yourself by Melody Beattie.

 The first step is to take a step back from anything that is out of your control.
 Whether it is your mom, your sibling, your friend, your spouse, or even your child, there are certain things that are simply not within our power (or are right) to fix.
 This is difficult, but crucial.

 Establish clear boundaries so that you can be supportive, loving, and encouraging, but not at the expense of your well-being or happiness.
 Others are entitled to make their own choices, regardless of whether you agree with those choices are not.
 Likewise, you get to take control of your happiness and make your own choices.

 Getting your power back and claiming responsibility for your well-being is not an easy task.
 It is something that is very much ingrained in our way of thinking and acting.
 I have to remind myself often that my husband’s sobriety is his responsibility.
 I am grateful that he has been sober for the last four years, but his sobriety is a choice that he has to make each day.

 Healthy relationships require boundaries, which is foreign to many of us.
 Boundaries are essential so that you can stay in your lane, while clearly expressing what you need for your relationship.
 You are the only one that can determine which boundaries are needed for your well-being.

 Make a list of boundaries, and decide which ones are requests and which ones are non-negotiable.
 Have an open and honest conversation about your boundaries and allow others to do the same.
 After all, boundaries are a two-way street.